HL7/ebm/input/pagecontent/composition.md

 The **[SummaryOfFindings Profile][SummaryOfFindings]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report combining <b>Evidence</b> and <b>EvidenceVariable Resources</b>, organized around **[VariableDefinition][VariableDefinition]** (Profile of EvidenceVariable), to represent the summary of findings of comparative evidence.

-A category element instance expresses that the composition is a "Summary of Findings" and additional category element instances may be used.
+The Composition.type value is set to a "Summary of Findings".

 The **[SummaryOfFindings Profile][SummaryOfFindings]** has 1 'Column Headers' section and 1 or more 'Summary of findings entry for a single outcome' sections.
 Each 'Summary of findings entry for a single outcome' section has a focus element (section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these sections has the same set of section.section.code patterns to provide the following contained sections: